Sometimes, looking for 580 credit score mortgage lenders makes perfect sense, like when you’ve found a $200,000 house for $150,000.

 It will improve the interest rate you get too… Not a lot, but mortgage loans come with this powerful tool: compound interest.
 (It’s a tool that favors lenders, but still a tool.)

-So, over a long period of time, 0.25% of 1 percent ends up meaning real money.
+So, over a long period of time, 0.25% of 1% ends up having real consequences.

 Borrowing $200,000 (fixed-rate, amortized over 30 years) at 4.5% means that your monthly payment is $1013.37 and that, by the end of the 30 years, you’ve paid $164,813.20 in interest.